 Fortified cereals like oats are processed foods that have had their end product fortified with essential B vitamins such as thiamine, riboflavin, niacin, folate, biotin, or pyridoxine.

 According to the statistics on the B-vitamins supplement in cereals, depending on the meal, the amount of each B vitamin contained in fortified cereals may vary.
-However, most of these fortified cereals contain at least 25% of the RDI of certain B vitamins, and others contain up to 100%.
+However, most of these fortified cereals have at least 25% of the RDI of specific B vitamins, and others contain up to 100%.

 B-Complex Supplement Statistics